 The tool required for static code analysis is [Jadx-gui].

-For pentesting Android application, it is preferred to use a physical device rather than using Genymotion as it has certain limitations for the free version also it messes up the virtual network if using other virtual machine software on the system.
+For pentesting Android application, it is preferred to use a physical device rather than using Genymotion as it has certain limitations for the free version and also messes up the virtual network if using other virtual machine software on the system.

-So Let us get started!
+So let’s get started!

 We will start with a static code analysis of the InsecureBankV2 application.